 And that's why I wanted to transform them into these oh-so-delicious but healthy tiramisu overnight oats!

-Layers of rich, chocolatey espresso oatmeal and decadent coconut yogurt 'mascarpone' make these oats seem like dessert, but in reality they're actually healthy.
+Layers of rich, chocolatey espresso oatmeal and decadent coconut yogurt 'mascarpone' make these oats seem like the classic favorite dessert, but in reality they're actually a nutritious breakfast.

 Oats are high in fibre, protein and various vitamins and minerals, so they're a great minimal effort breakfast on busy mornings.